cc-d/logf/README.md

 # logf

+# NOTE: The published 1.5 package does not have async support but this repo does
+# 1.6 should have async support.

 `@logf()` is a decorator designed to enable effortless logging of your Python functions' execution, requiring zero configuration for basic usage.
 Formerly a part of the myfuncs pip package, it is now a standalone pip package.
 This repository is dedicated to its continued development and maintenance.

 ## Usage